 Belmont offers courses in financial and managerial accounting, macroeconomics and microeconomics, calculus, and statistics in a variety of formats to meet various student schedules.
 The School will also help advise incoming students regarding other institutional avenues to fulfilling program prerequisites.
 Students may enroll in such courses at any regionally accredited college or university.
 Contact The Massey School prior to enrolling in prerequisites to ensure courses meet the requirements (615-460-6480).

-Or completion of the Summer Business Institute (SBI).
+As an alternative, completion of the Summer Business Institute (SBI) satisfies the prerequisite requirements listed above.
 The SBI (9 credits) is a 10 - week program for non - business majors.
 Courses are scheduled on Tuesday and Thursday evenings (6:15 to 9:00 PM) and Saturdays (9:00 AM to 5:00 PM).
 A list of topics can be found on the SBI site.
 Upon successful completion, students begin their MBA course work in the fall.